iamvery/iamvery.github.com/_drafts/the-holy-grail-of-pairing-with-tmux.markdown

 ### Automatically attach to session

-When someone logs into the tmux user, they really have any need to do anything in the account other than attach to the tmux session, so let's update they're profile to automatically connect:
+When someone logs into the tmux user, they really have no need to do anything in the account other than attach to the tmux session, so let's update they're profile to automatically connect: